Conversion of Private Limited Company into LLP

 1. Receive Director Identification Number (DIN)

-• The requirement (minimum) number of designated partners for a firm to become an LLP is 2.
+• The minimum number of designated partners for a firm to become an LLP is 2.

 • At least one of the partners must be an Indian resident.

-• DIN is allocated only at the time of adding a person as a director, or designated partner in a company or an LLP.
+• DIN is allocated only when a person is added as a director or designated partner in a company or an LLP.

-• The first member to be added as a director in the company is to obtain DIN.
-DIN will be needed especially for those who would become the designated partners.
+• The first member to be added as a director in the company must obtain a DIN.
+DIN will be needed, especially for those who become designated partners.

 • It is mandatory to apply for a DSC before applying for the DIN.
 A Body Corporate can be listed as a partner in a Limited Liability Partnership via a nominee.